-Algebra 1 HON, ACC, CP, PR
+Algebra 1 (HON, ACC, CP, PR)

 Lays the groundwork for all mathematics study by establishing the concepts of set theory, axioms, and properties of the real number system.
 Equations and inequalities are studied with emphasis on transforming verbal statements into mathematical symbols.
 Polynomials, rational algebraic expressions, graphing, linear/quadratic equations and radicals are also examined.
 PR level is available through the Child Study Team.

-Algebra 1 Support Lab
+Math Support Lab

-Algebra 2 HON, ACC, CP
+Algebra 2 Functions (HON, ACC, CP)

-Geometry HON, ACC, CP, PR
+Geometry (HON, ACC, CP, PR)

-Based on Euclid's elements of deductive reasoning which emphasized the geometry of the plane surface.
+Based on Euclid's elements of deductive reasoning which emphasizes the geometry of the plane surface.
 Area, volume, congruent triangles, polygons, and constructions are studied.
 Algebraic applications of geometric concepts are frequent.
 Prerequisite: Algebra 1.
 PR level is available through the Child Study Team.

-Trigonometry & Statistics CP
+Trigonometry & Statistics (CP)

 Designed for students who have completed Algebra 2 as a transition to Pre-Calculus ACC.
 Students will study trigonometric functions and their applications, descriptive and inferential statistics, and basic probability.
 Prerequisite: Algebra 2.

 Based on the study of functions.
-It begins with a review of Algebra 2, continues with trigonometric functions and their applications, then concludes with several topics in advanced algebra.
+It begins with a review of Algebra 2, continues with trigonometric functions and their applications, and concludes with several topics in advanced algebra.
 Prerequisite: Algebra 2. *Offered as RCBC CAP Course.

 Designed for students with mathematical aptitude who have an understanding of Pre-Calculus and the desire to study Calculus in college.
 The year begins with a review of elementary functions followed by a study of limits, differential calculus and beginning integral calculus.
 Prerequisite: Pre-Calculus. *Offered as RCBC CAP Course.

-*AP Calculus AB HON
+*AP Calculus AB (HON)

 This course will explore the key concepts, methods and applications of single variable calculus including graph analysis, limits, continuity, derivatives, antiderivatives, integrals and The Fundamental Theorem of Calculus.
 Students taking this course will be able to take the College Board Placement Test in AB Calculus and could receive college credit or advanced standing depending upon their score and the policy of the college.
 Prerequisite: Pre- Calculus. *Offered as RCBC CAP Course.
-NOTE: Seneca students may select either Calculus AB or BC, but not concurrently.

-*AP Calculus BC HON
+*AP Calculus BC (HON)

-*Probability and Statistics ACC
+*Probability and Statistics (ACC)

 Divided into three categories: descriptive statistics, probability, and inferential statistics.
-The course includes application for college bound students for all academic areas.
+The course includes application for college-bound students for all academic areas.
 Prerequisite: Algebra 2. *Offered as RCBC CAP Course.

-*AP Statistics HON
+*AP Statistics (HON)

 The four major themes of this course are exploratory analysis, planning and conducting a study, probability and statistical inference.
 Specific topics include analysis of univariate and bivariate data, data collection techniques, sampling, the difference between a study and an experiment, random variables, probability distributions, the normal distribution, point estimation and tests of significance.
 Students taking this course will be able to take the College Board Advanced Placement Test in Statistics and could receive college credit or advanced standing depending upon their score and the policy of the college.
 Prerequisite: Algebra 2. *Offered as RCBC CAP Course.

-Computer Programming 1 HON
+Computer Programming 1 (HON)

-*AP Computer Science A HON
+*AP Computer Science A (HON)

 Designed as a second year programming course to teach problem-solving heuristics, algorithm development using top-down design, and good programming style and techniques through an object-oriented approach to be extended to future programming languages that may be studied.
 Students will enhance their knowledge of input/output operations, arithmetic operations, accumulating and displaying totals, comparing, array processing, searching and sorting, string processing, file processing, and report generation.
 Emphasis on problem-solving techniques and logic.
 Prerequisite: Computer Programming 1.
 Credits for this course do not satisfy math requirements for graduation. *Offered as RCBC CAP Course.

-Consumer Math CP, PR
+Consumer Math (CP, PR)

 Designed to prepare students to deal with situations in their daily lives that require knowledge of comparing and reconciling savings accounts and checking accounts, renting apartments, purchasing housing, determining real estate taxes, buying cars, investigating insurance options, etc. This course satisfies the personal financial literacy graduation requirement.
 This course does not satisfy math requirements for graduation.
 PR level is available through the Child Study Team.

-Mathematics 1, 2 PR
+Mathematics 1, 2 (PR)

 Emphasis is on mastery and application of basic math operations.
 Additional topics include measurement, number theory, pre-algebra, basic geometry, and problem solving.
 Available through the Child Study Team.

-Mathematics 3, 4 PR
+Mathematics 3, 4 (PR)

 Emphasis is on consumer math skills and personal financial literacy.
 Units include budgeting, career preparation and earnings, banking//saving//investing, buying//renting a home, travel, transportation.
 This course will meet the state’s personal financial literacy requirement.
 Available through the Child Study Team.

 A one-semester elective which prepares students for the verbal and math sections of the SAT.
 Nine weeks will be spent on verbal and nine weeks on math.
 Critical reading, writing, vocabulary and logical reasoning skills needed on the SAT will be addressed.
 Specific test-taking strategies for the SAT will also be presented.
 Completing this course is in no way a guarantee of desired results on the SAT.
-Credits for this course do not satisfy math or English graduation requirements.
+Credits for this course do not satisfy Math or English graduation requirements.
 This is a pass/fail course.
-Open to second semester sophomores, all juniors, and first semester seniors who have completed both Algebra 1 and Geometry.
+Open to second semester sophomores, all juniors, and first semester seniors who have completed both Algebra I and Geometry.